pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 To enable snapshots to be used when recovering an entity from a repository, construct an entity repository that has a snapshot strategy object (see below).
 It is recommended to store snapshots in a dedicated table.

-To automatically generate snapshots, you could perhaps also define a snapshotting policy, to take snapshots whenever a particular condition occurs.
+To automatically generate snapshots, you could perhaps define a snapshotting policy, to take snapshots whenever a particular condition occurs.